 Zoltan Remak, living is Szepsi, made history in 2004: after Laszlo Vida and Gyozo Torok he was the 3rd, and the 1st one not living in Hungary, who could defend his title and TDH victory.
 In 2005 Tamas Lengyel won, until now he has been the last Hungarian winner of our event!

 Between 2006 and 2008 the event’s name was DCG Tour de Hongrie, organized by Kerekparsport 2000 Alapitvany (special foundation).
 In 2007 and 2008 1-1 stage was held in Slovakia too.
 After the finish in 2008 we were waiting for the continuation.
 Finally, in 2015 cyclists of Tour de Hongrie circled in Hungary again!
-In 2015 the overall winner was Tom Thill from Luxembourg, in 2016 Estonian Mihkel Raim, in 2017 Colombian Daniel Jaramillo, in 2018 Italian Manuel Belletti became the champion, in 2019 Latvian Krists Neilands and in 2020 Hungarian Attila Valter won the Tour de Hongrie.
+In 2015 the overall winner was Tom Thill from Luxembourg, in 2016 Estonian Mihkel Raim, in 2017 Colombian Daniel Jaramillo, in 2018 Italian Manuel Belletti became the champion, in 2019 Latvian Krists Neiland, in 2020 Hungarian Attila Valter and in 2021 Australian Damien Howson won the Tour de Hongrie.